Telangana Public Service Commission: Organisation

-Articles 316 to 319 deal with the structure of State Public Service Commissions.
-Telangana State Public Service Commission is headed by the Chairman with three additional members, all appointed by the Governor of Telangana, in accordance with the above provisions of the Constitution of India.
+Articles 316 to 319 deal with the structure of state public service commissions.
+Telangana State Public Service Commission is headed by the chairman with three additional members, all appointed by the Governor of Telangana, in accordance with the above provisions of the Constitution of India.

+First Commission

-As of April 2015 the Commission consists of a Chairman and 3 members.
+After the formation of Telangana State in 2014 the governor of Telangana appointed the commission consisting of a chairman and three members.
 The names of the members are: